lucywyman/recipes/to-make/_posts/ina-garten/fennel-garlic-shrimp.md

 4. Add the shrimp to the pan and toss with the fennel and olive oil.
 5. Spread the shrimp in one layer and cook over medium heat for 2 minutes on one side.
 6. Turn the shrimp and cook for 2 more minutes on the other side, until pink and cooked through.
-7. Off the heat, sprinkle with parsley and 1 tablespoon of chopped fennel fronds, and season with salt and pepper.
+7. Off the heat, sprinkle with parsley and 1 tablespoonspoon of chopped fennel fronds, and season with salt and pepper.